Join our Facebook group for discussions. Coffeehouse Torah Talk

-Pirkei Avot (Hebrew: פרקי אבות) Chapters of the Fathers, is a compilation of the ethical teachings of the Rabbis of the Mishnaic period.
-Because of its contents, it is also called Ethics of the Fathers.
+Pirkei Avot (Hebrew: פרקי אבות) Chapters (also: Ethics) of the Fathers, is a compilation of ethical teachings by rabbis of the Mishnaic period.

-The tractate consists of six chapters: five proper, plus one later addition.
+The tractate as published today consists of six chapters: five proper, plus one later addition.

 It begins with an order of transmission of the Oral Tradition; Moses receives the Torah at Mount Sinai and then transmits it through various generations (including Joshua, the Elders, and the Neviim, but notably not the Kohanim), whence it finally arrives at the Great Assembly, i.e., the Rabbis (Avot 1:1).
 It contains sayings attributed to sages from Simon the Just (200 BCE) to shortly after Judah haNasi (200 CE), redactor of the Mishnah.
 These aphorisms concern proper ethical and social conduct, as well as the importance of Torah study.